 Terms of SARs.
 SARs may be awarded in connection with or separate from an option.
 A SAR is the right to receive an amount equal to the excess of the fair market value of one share of common stock on the date of exercise over the grant price of the SAR.
-SARs awarded in connection with an option will entitle the holder, upon exercise, to surrender the related option or portion thereof relating to the number of shares for which the SAR is exercisable.
+SARs awarded in connection with an option will entitle the holder, upon exercise, to surrender the related option or portion thereof relating to the number of shares for which the SAR is exercised, which option or portion thereof will then cease to be exercisable.
 Such SAR is exercisable or transferable only to the extent that the related option is exercisable or transferable.
 SARs granted independently of an option will be exercisable as the Compensation Committee determines.
-The term of a SAR will be for a period determined by the compensation committee but will not exceed ten years.
-SARs may be paid in cash, common stock or a combination of cash and stock, as provided for by the compensation committee in the award agreement.
+The term of a SAR will be for a period determined by the Compensation Committee but will not exceed ten years.
+SARs may be paid in cash, common stock or a combination of cash and stock, as provided for by the Compensation Committee in the award agreement.

 Restricted Stock Awards.
-A restricted stock award is a grant of shares of common stock subject to a risk of forfeiture, restrictions on transferability, and any other restrictions imposed by the compensation committee in its discretion.
-Except as otherwise provided under the terms of the LTIP or an award agreement, the holder of a restricted stock award may have rights as a stockholder, including the right to vote or to receive dividends (subject to any mandatory reinvestment or other requirements imposed by the compensation committee).
+A restricted stock award is a grant of shares of common stock subject to a risk of forfeiture, restrictions on transferability, and any other restrictions imposed by the Compensation Committee in its discretion.
+Except as otherwise provided under the terms of the LTIP or an award agreement, the holder of a restricted stock award may have rights as a stockholder, including the right to vote or to receive dividends (subject to any mandatory reinvestment or other requirements imposed by the Compensation Committee).
 A restricted stock award that is subject to forfeiture restrictions may be forfeited and reacquired by us upon termination of employment or services.
 Common stock distributed in connection with a stock split or stock dividend, and other property distributed as a dividend, may be subject to the same restrictions and risk of forfeiture as the restricted stock with respect to which the distribution was made.

 Restricted Stock Units.
 Restricted stock units are rights to receive common stock, cash, or a combination of both at the end of a specified period.
 Restricted stock units may be subject to restrictions, including a risk of forfeiture, as specified in the award agreement.
-Restricted stock units may be satisfied by common stock, cash or any combination thereof, as determined by the compensation committee.
-Except as otherwise provided by the compensation committee in the award agreement or otherwise, restricted stock units subject to forfeiture restrictions will be forfeited upon termination of a participant's employment or services prior to the end of the specified period.
+Restricted stock units may be satisfied by common stock, cash or any combination thereof, as determined by the Compensation Committee.
+Except as otherwise provided by the Compensation Committee in the award agreement or otherwise, restricted stock units subject to forfeiture restrictions will be forfeited upon termination of a participant's employment or services prior to the end of the specified period.
 The Compensation Committee may, in its sole discretion, grant dividend equivalents with respect to restricted stock units.